aptech/docs/docs/CR-varCovMvarCovX.rst

        0.0040829   1.0606611   0.0493555
       -0.0024871   0.0493555   0.8729622

 where the diagonal elements in the matrix represent the population variance of the each column, while the off-diagonal elements represent the population covariance between the data columns.

 The population variance can also be calculated using the moment matrix, :math:`x'x` and the GAUSS function :func:`varCovM`.
-A constant term must be included in the data matrix *x* when computing the moment equation.
-Consider the following data matrix *x1*, consisting of the original data matrix *x* and a column of ones:
+A constant term must be included in the data matrix ``x`` when computing the moment equation.
+Consider the following data matrix ``x1``, consisting of the original data matrix ``x`` and a column of ones:

 ::

     // Set rndseed so 'rndn' will return the same numbers as above rndseed 7234242;

-    // Note: the ~ operator performs horizontal concatenation x1 = ones(500,1)~rndn(500,3);
+    // Note: the ~ operator performs horizontal concatenation x1 = ones(500, 1)~rndn(500, 3);

     // Create moment matrix
     x2 = x1'x1;

     // Calculate variance-covariance matrix using the moment matrix var_xm = varCovM(x2);

-After the code above, *var_xm* will be equal to:
+After the code above, ``var_xm`` will be equal to:

 ::